 Kyoto is one of the most gorgeous places in all of Japan.
-Surrounded by mountains, it has countless Zen gardens, statues, temples to visit, endless shopping, and great some seriously food.
+Surrounded by mountains, it has countless Zen gardens, statues, temples to visit, endless shopping, and some seriously great food.
 I loved wandering around Kyoto popping into temple after temple, seeing a wide array of zen gardens, and walking through the bamboo forest.
 Kyoto gets a lot of hype but I found it lived up to all my expectations.
 Beyond the historic temples, there is a vibrant night life and restaurants.
-Honestly, I could live in Kyoto.
-I loved it that much.
+Honestly, I could live in Kyoto — I loved it that much.

 - Budget Hotel Prices: For around $60 USD, you can get a nice budget hotel with free wifi and all the other normal amenities hotels have.